Arab Socialist Ba'ath Party – Iraq Region: Affiliations

+The National Union Front operated as an alliance of nationalist groups prior to the 1958 revolution.
+The National Progressive Front was established later as a coalition of legally recognized parties in Iraq.
+Prior to the 1966 Syrian coup d'état, the Iraqi branch formed part of the unified Ba'ath Party.
+Following the split, it aligned with the Iraqi-dominated faction.
+The party also participated in regional initiatives, including the PSOM/CSDM.

 Organization and structure

 Regional (central) level

 The Regional Command (RC) (al-qiyada al-qutriyya) was the Iraqi Regional Branch highest decision-making organ.
 Throughout its history, the RC has normally had 19-21 members.
 When in power, the Directorate of Security Affairs was responsible for the security of the president and the senior members of the Regional Command.
 The Regional Congress was (in theory) the de jure decision-making organ on Iraqi regional affairs when in session, but was (in practice) a tool in control of the Regional Command.